epomatti/azure-defender-for-cloud/README.md

 Deallocated/ing or starting servers are [not billed][8].

-When you enable Defender for Servers you're charged for **_all_** machines based on the power state.
+When you enable Defender for Servers you're charged for **_all_** connect machines based on the power state.
 You're also charged for on AWS.

 ## Interactive guides